 Summer internships as docents are available in their K-12 education program, if you have a general background in biology/marine biology (probably Bio 105 or Bio 240 would work).
-Applications due in April.
+Applications due in early April.

 Click on the blue "Jobs" tab and scroll down to browse ads by location or try using search terms such as "internship" "volunteer" or "undergraduate".
 If you have a particular organism of interest, for example bats, try searching with that term as well.
 Even if an internship or volunteer position is not listed, you might try contacting the person who posted the ad anyway.
 It can't hurt to ask, especially if you are willing to work for the experience and a letter of recommendation.

 Visit Cool Works to search these kinds of jobs.
 The specialize in listings that appeal to the adventurous, out-doorsy and eco-minded.
 Lots of summer jobs available here, but mostly not in the San Diego area.
 A lot of the jobs are hospitality, but there are also ones ranging from trail maintenance to dog mushing and include entry level to leadership positions.